 Shared book reading can also form a part of a lovely bedtime routine and can help to comfort and calm your child, especially if it’s a story that they are familiar with and have heard before.

-We’ve got loads (lots of Julia Donaldson and Oliver Jeffers) of stories that we love to read to our little one before bedtime.
+We’ve got loads of stories (lots of Julia Donaldson and Oliver Jeffers) that we love to read to our little one before bedtime.
 They really help to calm him and let him know it’s almost time to enter the Land of Nod.

 Strategies to Improve How You Read Aloud to Children

 It’s beneficial whenever you read aloud to your child but there are some things you can do when you’re reading to them to improve their experience.
 We all want our children to be the best readers they can be, right?